particle-iot/device-os/docs/reference/firmware.md

 Note that the functions in the `Time` class expect times in UTC time, so the result from this should be used carefully.

+_Since 0.6.0_

+Local time is also affected by the Daylight Saving Time (DST) settings.

 ### zone()